lonski/vintagestory-paints/README.md

 # Roadmap

  - Brush tool to paint existing blocks
+ - Use shader effect to apply the paint on block instead of custom textures
  - More paintable blocks (fences, doors?)

 # Bugs and feature requests reporting